CSF - elective

 The core objective of this course is to gain a good understanding of the power sector with a focus not only on theoretical concepts but also on a more practical application of economic concepts related to power markets.

-3rd lecture: Need for regulation and current approaches to regulation and related concepts (cost plus or rate of return, price cap vs revenue cap, RIIO, concept of RAB, etc.);
+3. Need for economic regulation and current approaches to regulation and related concepts (cost plus or rate of return, price cap vs revenue cap, RIIO, RAB, etc.);

-4th lecture: Wholesale trade, including energy only markets and capacity markets, and competition issues;
+4. Wholesale electricity trade, including energy only markets and capacity markets, and competition issues;

-8th Lecture: Retail supply, retail competition and pricing (including concepts of long run and short run marginal costs, average costs and market failures related to information).
+8. Retail supply, retail competition and retail pricing (including concepts of long run and short run marginal costs, average costs and market failures related to information).